PatrickHechler/primitive-code/README.md

     * `X01` will be set to the new position or -1 on error
     * note that it is possible to set the stream position behind the end of the file.
         * when this is done, the next write (not append) operation will fill the hole with zeros
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_STREAMS_FILE_SEEK_EOF` :  stream file seek eof
     * value: `15`
     * `X00` contains the STREAM-ID
     * `X01` will be set to the new position of the stream or -1 on error
     * sets the position of the stream to the end of the file (the file length)
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_OPEN_FILE` :  open element handle file
     * value: `16`
     * `X00` points to the `STRING` which contains the path of the file to be opened
     * `X00` will be set to the newly opened STREAM/FILE-ID or -1 on error
     * this operation will fail if the element is no file
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_OPEN_FOLDER` :  open element handle folder
     * value: `17`
     * `X00` points to the `STRING` which contains the path of the folder to be opened
     * `X00` will be set to the newly opened STREAM/FOLDER-ID or -1 on error
     * this operation will fail if the element is no folder
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_OPEN_PIPE` :  open element handle pipe
     * value: `18`
     * `X00` points to the `STRING` which contains the path of the pipe to be opened
     * `X00` will be set to the newly opened STREAM/PIPE-ID or -1 on error
     * this operation will fail if the element is no pipe
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_OPEN_ELEMENT` :  open element handle (any)
     * value: `19`
     * `X00` points to the `STRING` which contains the path of the element to be opened
     * `X00` will be set to the newly opened STREAM-ID or -1 on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_OPEN_PARENT` :  element open parent handle
     * value: `20`
     * `X00` contains the ELEMENT-ID
     * `X00` will be set to the newly opened ELEMENT/FOLDER-ID or -1 on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_GET_CREATE` :  get create date
     * value: `21`
     * `X00` contains the ELEMENT-ID
     * `X01` will be set to the create date or `-1` on error
         * note that `-1` may be the create date of the element, so check `ERRNO` instead
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_GET_LAST_MOD` :  get last mod date
     * value: `22`
     * `X00` contains the ELEMENT-ID
     * `X01` will be set to the last modified date or `-1` on error
         * note that `-1` may be the last modified date of the element, so check `ERRNO` instead
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_SET_CREATE` :  set create date
     * value: `23`
     * `X00` contains the ELEMENT-ID
     * `X00` contains the new create date of the element
     * `X01` will be set to `1` or `0` on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_SET_LAST_MOD` :  set last modified date
     * value: `24`
     * `X00` contains the ELEMENT-ID
     * `X00` contains the last modified date of the element
     * `X01` will be set to `1` or `0` on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_DELETE` :  element delete
     * value: `25`
     * `X00` contains the ELEMENT-ID
     * note that this operation automatically closes the given ELEMENT-ID, the close interrupt should not be invoked after this interrupt returned
     * `X01` will be set to `1` or `0` on error
+    * the value can directly be used by the `INT` command to indicate that this interrupt should be called
 * `INT_ELEMENT_MOVE` :  element move
     * value: `26`
     * `X00` contains the ELEMENT-ID